 Keeping things Delicious and Sustainable

 At Spotted Dog we know that for many bike touring is about more than just riding your bike.
 For us, one of the most important "extras" is the food.
-With owners who have a background in the food and beverage world, those who tour with us will experience some excellent trail side meals.
+With owners and guides who have backgrounds in the food and beverage world, those who tour with us will experience some excellent trail side meals.

 If we have access to a store or market daily expect fresh food daily.
 If your backcountry tour limits shopping trips you'll be surprised at the efforts taken by your guides to continue our gourmet trend.